 Columbia Business School

-Fee waivers are available to full-time students, active-duty US military personnel, and members of the Peace Corps, or Teach For All network partners who are currently in service.
+Fee waivers are available to full-time students, active-duty US military personnel, members of the Peace Corps, or Teach For All network partners who are currently in service.
 Proof of current service is required.

-Applicants who qualify for a fee waiver should email a fee waiver request, as well as proof of service, to email@example.com explain their need for a fee waiver in the optional essay.
+Applicants who qualify for a fee waiver should email a fee waiver request, as well as proof of service, to email@example.com and explain their need for a fee waiver in the optional essay.

 A fee waiver is available if you are a U.S. citizen or permanent resident who is an active participant of the AmeriCorps or Peace Corps, a U.S. military service member, or who qualifies based on financial need as determined by Estimated Family Contribution.

 The application fee is automatically waived for Tuck Business Bridge graduates and U.S. military personnel and waived upon request for applicants who have completed the Forté MBA Launch program.
 More details here.

 To make the application process as affordable as possible for candidates with diverse backgrounds, the Yale School of Management uses a sliding-scale application fee structure.
 The standard application fee is $250.
 For applicants earning less than $30,000 a year, the application fee is $175.
 For applicants earning less than $15,000 a year, it is $125.
 The application fee is based on the total annual compensation information you provide in the application.
 If you are admitted and enroll, Yale SOM will verify this compensation information.
 Your offer of admission is contingent on successful verification.